elixirscript/elixirscript/GettingStarted.md

     options:
-    -o  --output [path]   places output at the given path -ex --elixir          read input as elixir code string -r  --root [path]     root import path for all exported modules --std-lib [path]      outputs the elixirscript standard library JavaScript files to the specified path --full-build          informs the compiler to do a full build instead of an incremental one only used when output is specified
+    -o  --output [path]   places output at the given path -ex --elixir          read input as elixir code string --std-lib [path]      outputs the elixirscript standard library JavaScript files to the specified path --full-build          informs the compiler to do a full build instead of an incremental one only used when output is specified